 Why Are Pork Ribs So High in Calories?

 Ribs are high in calories because they contain a high percentage of fat.
-The fat helps give spareribs their texture and flavor, but it also adds a significant amount of calories to the food.
+Fat gives spareribs their texture and flavor.
+But it also adds a lot of calories.

 References: